vial-kb/vial-kb.github.io/docs/docs/firmware-size.md

 ### Configure memory usage

-By default, the number of available Tap Dances are calculated from the amount of EEPROM your controller have.
-To reduce EEPROM usage or to select one feature over another, you can define the following in your `config.h`:
+By default, the number of available Tap Dances is calculated from the amount of EEPROM your controller has.
+To reduce EEPROM usage or to select one feature over another, you can define the following in your `config.h`

 ```
 #define VIAL_TAP_DANCE_ENTRIES x